Plain is headed towards 1.0! Subscribe for development updates →

 80 def get_migratable_models(self):

-81 from plain.models.db import router
+81 from plain.models import models_registry

-82 from plain.packages import packages
+82 from plain.packages import packages_registry

 83